Summary and main points

 They do not fear the men beneath the tree,

-• The poet Rich is telling about a woman whom she calls an aunt, Jennifer.
+* The poet Rich tells a story about a woman she calls Aunt Jennifer.

-• The pattern shows tigers who are moving and jumping around all over the fabric.
+* The pattern shows tigers moving and jumping around all over the fabric.

-• They are bright yellow in color like the color of the topaz stone.
+* Their yellow color is as bright as the color of the topaz stone.

-• The Tigers are in the blooming green forest situated in the background of their home.
+* The tigers are in the blooming green forest in the background of their house.

-• Rich has mentioned here the amazing contrast between Aunt Jennifer and her tigers.
-The Tigers are fearless but this woman who is embroidering these tigers is not so.
-She is not fearless.
-She is depressed.
+* Rich mentions the amazing contrast between Aunt Jennifer and her tigers.
+The tigers are fearless, but this woman who is embroidering these tigers is not so.
+She is not fearless, depressed.

-• The Tigers are looking shining, elegant, and full of grace which shows their confidence in enjoying independence.
+* The tigers look shining, elegant, and full of grace, showing their confidence in enjoying independence.

 Second Stanza